Electroweak phase transition via Dilaton in Two-Time Physics: Abstract

 \section{Abstract}

-Within the SP(2, R) symmetry, the Two-time model (2T model) has six dimension with two time dimensions.
-The model has a dilaton particle that makes the symmetry breaking differently from the Standard Model.
-By reducing the 2T metric to the Minkowski one (1T metric), we consider the electroweak phase transition picture in the 2T model with the dilaton as the trigger.
-Our analysis shows that Electro-weak Phase Transition (EWPT) is a first-order phase transition at the $200$ GeV scale, its strength is about $1 - 3.08$ and the mass of dilaton is in interval $[345, 625]$ GeV.
-Furthermore, the metric of 2T model can be reduced to the Randall-Sundrum model, so the dilaton acts as inflaton with the slow-roll approximation.
-Therefore the 2T-model indirectly suggests that extra-dimension can be also a source of EWPT and inflation.
-The EWPT problem can be used to determine scale parameters that refer to relationships between two metrics.
+The Two-time model (2T model) has six dimensions with two dimensions of time, has a Dilaton particle that makes the symmetry breaking differently from the Standard Model.
+Assuming a soft break of $SP(2,R)$ symmetry, the 2T extension can give a suitable picture of the matter-antimatter asymmetry by the Baryogenesis scenario.
+By reducing the 2T metric to the Minkowski metric (1T metric) and using a new form of Dilaton potential, we consider the electroweak phase transition picture in the 2T model with the Dilaton as a trigger.
+Our analysis shows that Electroweak Phase Transition (EWPT) is a first-order phase transition at the $200$ GeV scale, its strength is about $1 - 3.08$ and the mass of Dilaton is in the interval $[345,625]$ GeV.
+Therefore, the 2T-model indirectly suggests that extra-dimension can also be a source of EWPT.

 Keywords: Spontaneous breaking of gauge symmetries, Extensions of electroweak Higgs sector, Particle-theory models (Early Universe)